sujal1130/javascript-crud/README.md

 ⚙️ Ongoing Enhancements & Bug Fixes 🛠️

-🔧 Currently, only one minor bug exists. 🐞 The application is actively being improved for better functionality.
+🔧 Currently, only one minor bug exists. 🐞 The application is actively being improved for better functionality. 💬

-🔹 Exciting updates are on the way! 🚀

-🔹 If you have any suggestions or encounter issues, feel free to contribute & collaborate. 💬

 ---